Preparing high schoolers to thrive in college.

 … and build your profile over time.

-• Grade 8: Samples different topics across biology and psychology.
-Identifies an interest in the neuroscience of mental health and starts a blog.
+• Grade 8: Explores a range of real-world problems related to biology and psychology.
+Identifies an interest in the neuroscience of mental health and starts a blog series.

 Grade 9: Reads accessible sources—articles, interviews, essays, and talks—on mental health and identity.
-Finds a deep interest in literature, and writes blogs about representations of mental health in children’s books.
+Finds a deep interest in literature, and continues writing blogs about representations of mental health in children’s books.

-Grade 10: Writes research articles while engaging with more complex scientific and literary texts.
-Develops a research proposal examining how biological explanations of mental illness shape social narratives.
+Grade 10: Starts building an Annotated Bibliography on neuroscience, reviewing the highest-quality publications in the field.
+Writes an article on how biological explanations of mental illness shape social narratives.
 Excels in an essay contest.

 By Grade 12, Mili has written 15,000+ words and can focus on just college applications.